Strategic Planning 101

 Balanced Scorecard (BSC)

-The BSC draws from four different perspectives to provide a “balanced” and high-level view of performance.
+The Balanced Score, or simply BSC, draws from four different perspectives to provide a “balanced” and high-level view of performance.
 This framework is used to communicate goals, align day-to-day work towards those goals, and measure and monitor progress.
 Characteristics of the balanced scorecard include a focus on strategy, a defined set of measurements to monitor performance, a mixture of financial and non-financial perspectives, and a portfolio of initiatives.

 The four perspectives that BSC examines are: